MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Restore-AzureRmBackupItem.md

 ```

 ## DESCRIPTION
-The **Restore-AzureRmBackupItem** cmdlet restores the data and configuration for an azure_2 Backup item to a specified recovery point.
+The **Restore-AzureRmBackupItem** cmdlet restores the data and configuration for an Azure Backup item to a specified recovery point.
 This cmdlet starts the restore from the Backup vault to your account.

 The restore operation does not restore the full virtual machine.